davideberga/assign-1-nlp/README.md

 ## Usage as a Probabilistic Language Model

-A model that is able to compute the probability of a sentence (sequence of words) is a probabilistic language model.
-When the naive bayes model, discussed before, has learned the ENGLISH class can be seen as a unigram language model.
-In fact given that one is possible to compute the following probabilities:
+A model that can compute the probability of a sentence (sequence of words) is a probabilistic language model.
+When the naive Bayes model, discussed before, has been learned the ENGLISH class can be seen as a unigram language model.
+In fact, given that one is possible to compute the following probabilities:

 - P( word | ENGLISH)
 - P( sentence | ENGLISH)